ananthakumaran/fdb/README.md

 * memory protection

-This mostly comes around to careful coding.
+This mostly comes down to careful coding.
 Currenly I am running the tests under valgrind locally.
 With some effort it could be integrated in travis.
 FDB also runs the [bindings tester](https://forums.foundationdb.org/t/creating-new-bindings/207)